Image Demoireing in RAW and sRGB Domains: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} The experiments are conducted on the RAW image demoiréing dataset published in TMM22~\cite{yue2022recaptured}, which contains recaptured scenes of natural images, documents, and webpages.
-The moiré images are captured using four different smartphone cameras and three display screens of varying sizes.
 In TMM22, the dataset consists of 540 RAW and sRGB image pairs with ground-truth for training, and 408 pairs for testing.
 To facilitate the training and comparison process, patches of size 256$\times$256 and 512$\times$512 are cropped respectively for the training and testing sets.
+The moiré images are captured using four different smartphone cameras and three display screens of varying sizes.
+In addition, we utilize an image demoiréing dataset FHIMi~\cite{he2020fhde} to verify the generalization ability of our method.
+FHDMi contains 9981 sRGB image pairs for training and 2019 for testing, featuring diverse and intricate moiré patterns.
+Notably, images in FHDMi have a higher resolution of 1920$\times$1080, compared to TMM22.

-\textbf{Training Details.} The proposed RRID utilizes both RAW and sRGB images as inputs to generate the restored image in the sRGB domain.
-The model is trained using the AdamW optimizer with $\beta_1$ = 0.9 and $\beta_2$ = 0.999.
+\textbf{Training Details.} We train RRID using the AdamW optimizer with $\beta_1$ = 0.9 and $\beta_2$ = 0.999.
 A multistep learning rate schedule is employed, with the learning rate initialized at 2$\times10^{-4}$.
 The RRID model is trained for 500 epochs using a batch size of 80 on 4 NVIDIA RTX 3090 GPUs.